 Dynamic range tells you what’s the strongest signal that your SW radio can receive.
 It’s great if the dynamic range is more than 100dB (minimum requirement is 70dB).

-This is the end of our article on 6 best shortwave radios.
+This is the end of our article on 6 best shortwave radios in 2021.
 We have tried to offer you some useful info and honest reviews.
 If you liked the article, please share it and subscribe to our mailing list.
 Feel free to comment and share your experience.